lisa-butler/My-Dive-Log/README.md

 **Title:**

 The title of the application "My Dive Log" is a link to return the user to the home page of the application, allowing for easier navigation.
-It is the largest tect on screen and populates from base_generic.html across all pages of the application.
+It is the largest text on screen and populates from base_generic.html across all pages of the application.

 **Login/Logout/Register:**